tuo/tuo.github.io/_posts/2023-12-23-midlife-crisis-as-programmer-and-ai.md

 Suprisingly, when one expresses their seeing and feeling about the universe through his unfilterd lens in their own way, the universe seems to better connect to others.
 It awakens the true authentic side of someone, inviting them to make their own sounds—no pretentiousness, no imitation.
 Hence connecting as a whole and feeling the flow of harmony.

-Don't seek to copy what someoens does; dont seek them—seek what they're seeking, what they are after.
+Don't seek to copy what someone does; dont seek them—seek what they're seeking, what they are after.
 Don't concentrate on the finger; instead, focus on what it is pointing to—the moon, the universe, the harmony—the one possessing the greatest source of creativy, beauty and compassion.